 I have seen successful books and many, many books that never made it out of their original shipping carton.

-Since early 2010 I have had the pleasure of working with John Hunt and his new Books program.
-I manage the sales of the JHP Books titles in the USA and Canada.
+Since early 2010, I have had the pleasure of working with John Hunt and his new Books program.
+I manage the sales of the JHP Books titles in the US and Canada.
 I am a believer in what John is

 trying to do and I think that the authors that publish with one of the many imprints are making the right choice.

 When you submit a proposal to us, the publisher is the first one to evaluate your book.
 Based upon his or her decision the project will move to the next level of Reader Reports, which give us a

 better idea of the quality of the book.
 At this point, I am often asked to evaluate your information to gauge the potential success of the book in the North American market.
 Having done this a number

 of times, I have created a list of important factors that I review.

 - Has the author published any other books?